jc-juarez/dynamocharlotte_compiler/README.md

 python -m dcc HelloWorld.dc
 ```

-**Make sure your .dc file does not have spaces in between its name.**
+- **Make sure your .dc file does not have spaces in between its name.**

+- **Check out more examples at the 'Code Examples' directory in this repository.**